 Why would any teenager use good advice if they don’t understand why they should use that advice today?
 This book doesn't just talk about numbers, It interprets those numbers into everyday experiences.
 By seeing how people were affected - youth can relate to their experiences.

 Proverbs 14:6 “Knowledge is easy to him that understands”.

-We want to help youth understand why financial savvy today will impact their future.
+We want to help youth understand why and how financial savvy today will impact their future.

 Youth need to understand why – this book helps!

 Gordon has over 25 years experience as a financial planner.
 The preventable problems he sees in his practice motivated him to write this book.
 It covers aspects of financial success that are commonly overlooked in our culture.
 Without this understanding young people are apt to find themselves in unnecessary debt.

 Gordon Hughes CFP Later he became a financial planner in 1991.
 Previously he worked in Banking and Credit Management but felt he could better serve people as an advisor.
 Gordon earned designations in credit management, lifestyle planning and financial planning.
 In 2009 he incorporated his own life insurance and investment company.
 Smart Choice Life Inc. brokers products from 20 Life Insurance companies making the best choices available for their clients.
 At Smart Choice Life Inc. they work for their clients – not for a single company.